History of architecture: Greek

 Besides the columns, the temples were highly decorated with sculptures, in the pediments, on the friezes, metopes and triglyphs.
-Ornaments used by Ancient Greek architects and artists include palmettes, vegetal or wave-like scrolls, lion mascarons (mostly on lateral cornices), dentils, acanthus leafs, bucrania, festoons, egg-and-dart, rais-de-cœur, beads, meanders, and acroteria at the corners of the pediments.
+Ornaments used by Ancient Greek architects and artists include palmettes, vegetal or wave-like scrolls, lion mascarons (mostly on lateral cornices), dentils, acanthus leaves, bucrania, festoons, egg-and-dart, rais-de-cœur, beads, meanders, and acroteria at the corners of the pediments.
 Pretty often, ancient Greek ornaments are used continuously, as bands.
 They will later be used in Etruscan, Roman and in the post-medieval styles that tried to revive Greco-Roman art and architecture, like Renaissance, Baroque, Neoclassical etc.

 Looking at the archaeological remains of ancient and medieval buildings it is easy to perceive them as limestone and concrete in a grey taupe tone and make the assumption that ancient buildings were monochromatic.
 However, architecture was polychromed in much of the Ancient and Medieval world.
 One of the most iconic Ancient buildings, the Parthenon (c.
 447–432 BC) in Athens, had details painted with vibrant reds, blues and greens.
 Besides ancient temples, Medieval cathedrals were never completely white.
 Most had colored highlights on capitals and columns.
 This practice of coloring buildings and artworks was abandoned during the early Renaissance.
 This is because Leonardo da Vinci and other Renaissance artists, including Michelangelo, promoted a color palette inspired by the ancient Greco-Roman ruins, which because of neglect and constant decay during the Middle Ages, became white despite being initially colorful.
 The pigments used in the ancient world were delicate and especially susceptible to weathering.
 Without necessary care, the colors exposed to rain, snow, dirt, and other factors, vanished over time, and this way Ancient buildings and artworks became white, like they are today and were during the Renaissance.